laanp/Icarus_Mods_Separated/laanp-TeleFly_Readme.md

   - Hold Space bar to raise quickly.
   - Tap `R` key to teleport to cursor pointed to location, and move your player under the mesh and into fly mode.

+## Mod Notes:
+- The TeleFly mod makes some changes to the D_CharacterStartingStats.json
+  If another mod changes any values this section, and is listed lower in the IMM mod merge list, it will overwrite the fall damage setting, unless that mod also overwrites fall damage values.
+- Place the TeleFly mod into the last position of your mod merged list if you want it's settings to take priority!

 ## Installation Details